googleforgames/agones/docs/fleet_spec.md

   # The name of the fleet to allocate from.
 Must be an existing Fleet in the same namespace
   # as this FleetAllocation
   fleetName: fleet-example
+  # Custom metadata that is added to game server status in the moment of allocation
+  # You can use this to tell the server necessary session data
+  # ⚠️⚠️⚠️ **This is currently a development feature and has not been released** ⚠️⚠️⚠️
+  metadata:
+    labels:
+      mode: deathmatch
+    annotations:
+      map:  garden22
 ```

 We recommend using `metadata > generateName`, to declare to Kubernetes that a unique